UnaVillage Gircha – Water, Sanitation and Agroforestry with Permaculture

 Additional trainings:

 The training about sustainably building houses from natural local material implements an innovative cradle-to-cradle approach.
 Trainees are split into 3 groups: "Block makers", "Masons" and "Finishing workers".
-Besides learning about sustainable construction techniques, trainees will set up two buildings: an educational building for exhibiting educational posters and exchanging experiences and a house to be inhabited by the guardian family of the project site.
+Besides learning about sustainable construction techniques, trainees will use and improve their new skills by starting with two buildings: an educational building for exhibiting educational posters and exchanging experiences and a house to be inhabited by the guardian family of the project site.
 The educational posters to be exhibited in the educational building will be about rainwater harvesting, agroforestry, Terra preta, permaculture, health, family planning and so on.
 They will be developed during the trainings and will be translated into English and local languages.
 These educational posters will be presented to the public is several ways: After every training the trainees will receive their diploma in a public ceremony held at the educational center which includes explaining the posters.
 As local people and their children are busy working in their fields during daytime, most educational meetings take place in the dark with demand of electricity.
 The high demand for electric light was especially mentioned by women during the community assessment.
 It also follows the Area of Focus Policy Statement for environment 4.a.: "Providing access to locally sourced, renewable energy, including solar, methane-capture, and small-scale wind and hydropower systems, as part of holistic interventions to mitigate climate change and disruption".
 Therefore, the project will install a solar power plant placed on top of the roof of the educational center and provide lamps in good quality with rechargeable batteries to share for every group of households donated to the women.
 They are asked to return their batteries for recharging to the educational center.
 This makes the women return to the educational center regularly, meet other women and read the exhibited posters.
 At least 6 local people will be instructed for maintenance of the solar power plant.
 The lights will also enable children to do their homework at dark and help women to feel more secured.

 The Area of Focus Policy Statement for environment 4.b. is also addressed: "Providing clean-cooking technologies as part of a holistic approach to reduce or eliminate the burning of biomass and fossil fuels that results in deforestation, degraded land, or increased air pollution" together with 8.b: "Eliminating and reducing exposure to environmental toxins in homes, schools …".
 Therefore, an exemplary stove will be installed in the kitchen of the education center and the house of the guardian family.